Garvvvg/FinTrack/README.md

 Money-Manager is a web-based expense tracking application that helps users take control of their finances and work towards financial goals.
 With features like financial target setting, transaction tracking, and visual analytics, it provides a simple yet powerful interface to manage income and expenses effectively.

 🔧 Features:

-User authentication (Sign Up / Login)
+-User authentication (Sign Up / Login)

-Set monthly or custom financial targets for income & expenses
+-Set monthly or custom financial targets for income & expenses

-Track all transactions and maintain cash flow visibility
+-Track all transactions and maintain cash flow visibility

-Download transaction history in one click
+-Download transaction history in one click

-Visualize spending patterns through interactive charts
+-Visualize spending patterns through interactive charts

-Export charts for future reference
+-Export charts for future reference

-Upload bill receipts for better recordkeeping
+-Upload bill receipts for better recordkeeping

-Keep personal notes and reminders
+-Keep personal notes and reminders

 🛠 Tech Stack:

-Backend: Node.js, Express.js, MongoDB (Mongoose)
+-Backend: Node.js, Express.js, MongoDB (Mongoose)

-Frontend: EJS, Bootstrap
+-Frontend: EJS, Bootstrap